Tips for Rocking Your Event Proposal and Getting the Job

 Achieving your client’s goals and realizing their vision is your number one priority, so make sure you stress that in the proposal by highlighting their vision, not just your own.
 Focus the language so it’s personal to the client.
 Use their name, reference things they've said, and specifically address any pain points they might be bringing to the table.
 Demonstrating that you’re not only a great florist but an empathetic business person is a great way to land the client.

-Do include unacceptable substitutions
+Do include acceptable substitutions

 An unfortunate reality is that sometimes the flower the bride or groom has their heart set on doesn't work out.
-That’s why proposals should include acceptable substitutions, as well as florals that absolutely can’t be included.
+That’s why proposals should include acceptable substitutions, as well as mention florals that absolutely can’t be included.
 This is especially important for things like allergies, sensitivities, and florals that the bridal party just plain-old don’t like.
 Getting this in writing is helpful for you and reassuring to the couple; it shows you’re really listening.

 Have a landing page